hpcleuven/VscDocumentation/source/access/windows_client.rst

 No installation is required when using the *Portable edition*.
 See :ref:`detailed instructions on how to setup MobaXterm <access using mobaxterm>`.

-If you install the free UNIX emulation layer `Cygwin`_ with the necessary packages, you can use the same OpenSSH client as on Linux systems and all pages about SSH and data transfer from :ref:`the Linux client pages <Linux client>` apply.
+Recent versions of Windows come with an OpenSSH installed, and you can use it from PowerShell or the Command Prompt as you would in the termial on Linux systems and all pages about SSH and data transfer from :ref:`the Linux client pages <Linux client>` apply.

 The Windows Subsystem for Linux can be an alternative if you are using